cjbuquis/Caraga-Tourist-Spots-Interactive-Map-Portal-CTSIMP-/README.md

 ## Survey Questions
-For the panel comments review and next steps, see [Survey Questions ](Gform-Survey.md).
+For the refined new survey questions, see [Survey Questions ](Gform-Survey.md).